Skip to Content

 3. Scroll to the bottom and click Terminate Employee

-5. Review the Outstanding Leave Balances — Annual Leave and Long Service Leave must be paid out
+5. Review the Outstanding Leave Balances — Annual Leave and eligible Long Service Leave may need to be paid out

 • The employee is removed from future pay runs